lmichel9/Docker/README.md

-This is a repository for dockerfile
-Dockerfile are also available at https://hub.docker.com/u/louisap
+This is a repository for dockerfile they are also available at https://hub.docker.com/u/louisap